iscOlivares14/magic_scrapper/readme.md

 This repo uses Selenium and beautifulsoup for getting data or media content from some pages.

+## Running the scrapper in a virtualenv on your systemfile

 **Note** You should have a [virtualenv](https://virtualenv.pypa.io/en/latest/) where to install the requirements.

 ```bash